cdfan0627/NYCU-DL-2023-summer/README.md

 # NYCU-DL-2023-summer
 HWs of Deep Learning 2023 Summer NYCU
-I got an A in this class
+I got an A in this course.
 ## LAB1
 Backpropagation